Jeremy Davis

 Jeremiah Clayton Davis (born February 8, 1985), also known as Jerm, is an American musician, songwriter, and rapper.
-He was the bassist for the rock band Paramore until his departure in December 2015.
+He was the bassist for the rock band Paramore from their inception in 2004 until his departure in December 2015.

 Early life

 Jeremiah Clayton Davis was born on February 8, 1985 in Little Rock, Arkansas.
 In 2002, at the age of 17, he was living in Franklin, Tennessee, where he played in a funk cover band called The Factory, where he met Hayley Williams.
 Through Williams, Davis met the other members, brothers Josh and Zac Farro, then forming Paramore.
 Davis admitted that due to Zac's age (14 at the time) he thought people wouldn't take them seriously until they saw him play.

 Paramore

-Paramore was created in Franklin, Tennessee in 2004 by the two brothers Josh Farro (lead guitar/backing vocals) and Zac Farro (drums).
-Taylor York was also a part of the band from the very beginning, but his parents wanted him to finish school first and later returned in 2007.
+Paramore was founded in Franklin, Tennessee, in 2004 by the brothers Josh Farro (lead guitar/backing vocals) and Zac Farro (drums).
+Taylor York was also a part of the band at the beginning, but his parents wanted him to finish school first.
+(He later returned in 2007.)
 Later, they asked Hayley Williams (lead vocals/keyboards) to join the band, and through Williams, Davis (bass guitar) joined as well.
 In 2005, John Janick, founder of record label Fueled by Ramen, signed a contract with them.
 Prior to forming Paramore, the other members of what was soon to be Paramore had been "edgy about the whole female thing" of having Williams as singer, but as they were good friends, she began writing with them, and eventually became a member.